Commonwealth v Tasmania: External affairs power

-It is important to note that the decisions of UNESCO in designating World Heritage Sites have no binding force upon any government.
+The decisions of UNESCO in designating World Heritage Sites have no binding force upon any government.
 However, the ratification of the convention could be seen as a commitment to upholding its aims, and an acceptance of obligations under it.

 Corporations power

 Section 51(xx) provides that the federal government has powers to make laws regarding foreign, trading and financial corporations.
 Tasmania argued that this head of power could not apply to its Hydro-Electric Commission since it was in effect a department of the Tasmanian government, and not a trading corporation.
 However, as the HEC was engaged in the widespread production and sale of electricity, and had a degree of independence from the government, it was held to be a trading corporation.

 Acquisition of property on just terms

 Section 51(xxxi) of the Australian Constitution provides that the federal government has the power to appropriate property "on just terms" for any other purpose it has powers to make laws about (see Section 51 of the Constitution of Australia: for example, acquiring land to build a military base).
 The crucial phrase in this section is "on just terms".
 Tasmania argued that the federal government has deprived it of property unjustly by passing the World Heritage Act.
 Justice Brennan said however that Tasmania had no proprietary rights over the site for the proposed dam (that is, it was not private land), and therefore it had not been deprived of any property.